Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Methods

 \subsubsection{The Metrics}

 We use the iterations-to-solution metric, denoted as $ITS_{99}$, shown in Eq.~(\ref{eq:its}) to measure the performance of an algorithm for a given problem instance.
 The $ITS_{99}$ metric is defined as the number of iterations required to find a solution with 99\% certainty.
-In order to calculate $ITS_{99}$, $\gamma$ repeats are generated to gather statistics for each algorithm and problem instance, using different seeds.
+To calculate $ITS_{99}$, $\gamma$ repeats are generated to gather statistics for each algorithm and problem instance, with the use of different seeds.
+The $ITS_{99}$ metric is given by

-where $\tau$ is the upper bound of the number of iterations and $R_{99}$ stands for the number of repeats needed to find a solution with a probability of $>$0.99.
+where $\tau$ is the upper bound of the number of iterations and $R_{99}$ stands for the number of repeats needed to find a solution with a probability of more than 0.99.
 Readers can refer to Ref.~\cite{aramon2019physics} for more details about the metric.
-In the remainder of the paper, if not specified, ``ITS'' is used to stand for $ITS_{99}$ for brevity.

-In principle, we should use the metric ``energy-to-solution'' to evaluate the performance of an algorithm.
+In principle, we should use the metric ``energy to solution'' to evaluate the performance of an algorithm.
 However, since the energy overhead of the PTIC framework is minimal (see Sec.~\ref{sec:hardware_implementation} for details), we focus only on the energy consumed during each iteration (or local update).
-Given that the energy per iteration is consistent across all algorithms, we use ITS as a proxy for energy-to-solution.
+Given that the energy per iteration is consistent across all algorithms, we use $ITS_{99}$ as a proxy for energy to solution.